RobinGoussey/postgres-temporal-tables/readme.md

 This is an inital try to a poor man's temporal table.

 It will add triggers that when updating a temporal table, will fill it into the history.
 So let's say you have a table employee, then it will create an underlying temporal_employee_history table, and an function employee_as_of(timestamptz).
+Currently every update will trigger a history row.

 Currently it only supports System time temporality.
 But I'm planning on adding the Application temporality, as far as a database can do that.